schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/spring/spring-readme.md

 5. Check the output in scOutput.txt

 ## How to Experiment
-1. Study the Spring beans in `context.xml` , and modify the ant task in `spring.xml` to use different executable.
+1. Study the Spring beans in `context.xml`, and modify it to use different executable.
-2. Run Spring integration from the command-line.